Research Doctoral Studies

 Designed to equip the graduate with scholarship, educational, and leadership competencies.

 - Complete in 36 months

 - 60 hours

 Students in the EdD program will demonstrate a theological and applied mastery of educational and leadership disciplines, demonstrate the capacity to effectively teach, lead, and conduct scholarly research, and apply problem-solving and strategic planning approaches to educational and leadership concerns.
-Students enrolled in the program follow the current Research Doctoral Studies Handbook, which is also provided by the Research Doctoral Studies Office.
+Students enrolled in the program follow the current EdD Handbook, which is also provided by the Research Doctoral Studies Office.

 Meet the Faculty

 “Effective leaders in churches, organizations, and institutions of higher learning all share the same goal: to lead as Jesus led, with a servant’s heart and Spirit-led determination to bring honor to God’s name in every situation and circumstance.”

 Professor of Educational Ministries

 Each student will select one specialized concentration from the three listed below for more in-depth study:

 - Organizational Administration and Governance in Higher Education